 Retirement a Flyfishing Rebirth

 Make retirement a flyfishing rebirth.
-It’s a big shift for some, impossible dream for others but, It doesn’t have to be.
+It’s a big shift for some, impossible dream for others but, It doesn’t have to be that way.
 Give it some thought.
 What is easy to grab, the low-hanging fruit?

 Take a walk, watch the sunrise, contemplate and think.
 After you return, take time to read this post.
 It’s alarming what aging can do so quickly.
 On the other hand, it’s astonishing what you can do to combat aging and get in the best shape of your life.
 And then, take an arduous flyfishing adventure in the wilderness!